ly0va/dobby/README.md

 ## Credits

-[Logo](https://thenounproject.com/icon/dobby-2210001/) created by [David S](https://thenounproject.com/david.o.s.16/) from The Noun Project.
+- Logo created by [David S](https://thenounproject.com/david.o.s.16/) from The Noun Project
+- Everything else in this repo - by yours truly